fabioprev/MRI-Classifier/README.md

 4. If features have been correctly extracted from the MRI scans you should find a directory called 'ClassPatientFiles' in the root directory of the data set chosen.
-Now, before using the CSV files with Weka, we need to generate a set of files, each one having a possible combination of patient's disease (e.g., ADvsCN, ADvsCNvsMCI, CNvsMCI, ...).
+Now, before using the CSV files with Weka, we need to generate a set of CSV files, each one having a possible combination of patient's disease (e.g., ADvsCN, ADvsCNvsMCI, CNvsMCI, ...).
 In order to do so, we type in the terminal the following command: